Gut Health

 When the gut microbiome experiences dysregulated activity from beta-glucuronidase producing microbes, it may exacerbate the low-estrogen state in post-menopausal women.
 It can also impact estrogen levels in menstruating women and increase their risk of endometriosis, a condition where the uterine lining expands to other organs of the body.
 This tissue expansion can lead to further hormone dysregulation and increase scar-like tissue that thickens and bleeds during normal menstrual cycles, causing increased pain during periods and even leading to infertility.
 6

 In some cases, prolonged changes in hormonal imbalance may lead to a variety of estrogen-related cancers like breast, ovarian, cervical, endometrial, and prostate cancers.
-That’s right, the gut microbiome influence over hormones isn’t specific to just women.
+That’s right, the gut microbiome's influence over hormones isn’t specific to just women.

 So what can we do about those seemingly benign mood swings?